Updated: March 2019

-Andersen & Olsen (2010) reviewed the genetic studies made on harbour seals populations in the North Atlantic and identified twelve distinct populations: USA/Canada, Iceland, west coast of Norway, Ireland-Scotland, English east coast, Channel area, Wadden Sea, Limfjord, Skagerrak, Kattegat, West Baltic, and East Baltic/Baltic proper.
+Andersen & Olsen (2010) reviewed the genetic studies made on harbour seal populations in the North Atlantic and identified twelve distinct populations: USA/Canada, Iceland, west coast of Norway, Ireland-Scotland, English east coast, Channel area, Wadden Sea, Limfjord, Skagerrak, Kattegat, West Baltic, and East Baltic/Baltic proper.
 A subsequent study additionally compared the Greenland and Svalbard populations to the geographically closest ones, in mainland Norway and Iceland, and found them to be distinct (Andersen et al. 2011).
-Most of the genetic studies reviewed do not investigate potential population differences within each country, suggesting that the number of genetically distinct harbour seals populations is likely higher than 14.
+Most of the genetic studies reviewed do not investigate potential population differences within each country, suggesting that the number of genetically distinct harbour seal populations is likely higher than 14.

 Current Abundance and Trends

 The estimated world population of harbour seals is of approximately 610,000 – 640,000 individuals, including both the Atlantic and Pacific stock (Bjørge et al. 2010).
 Updated estimates of each population together with population trends can be found in NAMMCO SC/23/Annex 2 (page 117).
 Harbour seals seem to be increasing in southern Scandinavia, and UK, with the exception of local areas in Scotland; and seem stable in Norway.
 In the other areas of occurrence, the trends are uncertain.